-- The Applicant will be notified via electronic mail by the assigned Quality Improvement and Contracts Specialist if the application process has been completed and if any further information/documentation needs to be submitted in order to be considered as a Network Provider; - 2.
-The Senior Director of Care Management and Placement Services and the Director of Intake make the final decision to move forward with contracting with a Residential Provider based on the documentation gathered in reference to compliance and OCOK's need for service. - 3.
-Once the SSCC Provider Services Agreement is executed by the ACH Child and Family Services Chief Executive Officer or designee, and it is sent to DFPS for final approval and for the Applicant to be added to the OCOK Network;

-- 4. Once DFPS acknowledges via electronic mail that the Applicant has been added to the Network the Applicant then will be notified of its acceptance via electronic mail; - 5.
+- 1. The Applicant will be notified via electronic mail by the assigned Quality Improvement and Contracts Specialist if the application process has been completed and if any further information/documentation needs to be submitted as part of the contracting process in order to be considered as a Network Provider; - Once the SSCC Provider Services Agreement is executed by the ACH Child and Family Services Chief Executive Officer or designee, it is sent to DFPS for final approval, along any other required documents, and for the Applicant to be added to the OCOK Network; - 3.
+The Senior Director of Care Management and Placement Services and the Director of Intake make the final decision to move forward with contracting with a Residential Provider based on the documentation gathered in reference to the Applicant's compliance history and OCOK's need for service.
+They review any compliance history and DSI reports available to OCOK before making the final decision. - 4.
+Once DFPS acknowledges via electronic mail that the Applicant has been added to the Network the Applicant then will be notified of its acceptance via electronic mail; - 5.
 The Director of Quality Improvement and Contracts will notify Applicants if not accepted in the Network via electronic mail within 45-days of submission of the application; - 6.
-Applicants not accepted in the Network can submit further information about their program and services to the Senior Director of Care Management and Placement Services and to the Director of Intake for further review of the information; - 7.
+Applicants not accepted in the Network can submit further information about their program and services to the Senior Director of Care Management and Placement Services and to the Director of Intake for further review of the information: - 7.
 OCOK reserves the right to make the decision to contract with Providers based on need, experience, and success of the Applicant's program; - 8.
 If an Applicant is not satisfied with the decision, it will then go up the chain of command to the OCOK Chief Operations Officer (COO), and if the Applicant is not satisfied with the decision of the OCOK COO the Applicant can take the information to the ACH Child and Family Services Chief Executive Officer for further review of the information and final decision; and - 9.
-OCOK will announce via its website if an open enrollment is taking place for any residential and purchased services needed. - F. Term, Decision to Terminate, and Termination
+OCOK will announce via its website if an open enrollment is taking place for any residential and purchased services needed.

+III.
+Term, Decision to Terminate, and Termination